mqu/viessmann-mqtt/README.md

 # viessmann-mqtt

-this application is an MQTT gateway for Viessmann heaters :
+this application is an MQTT gateway for Viessmann heaters mainly writen in Ruby language :
 * that is connected to heater with an USB-TTL adaptator
 * vitalk daemon handle serial IO to Viessman heater, based on P300 protocol
 * an MQTT server is used to handle IO from vitalk and Internet dashboard